FAC10/week7-research/README.md

 <!-- Yvonne is American-->
 ```

-You can instead pass strings, numbers and booleans as parameters:
+You can also do this:

 ```js
 <!-- html / hbs template file -->